emmanueldufourq/ML-RW-2022/day4-Monday7th.md

 Link to all material: https://drive.google.com/drive/folders/117nmNd-6zvs5aqNf2ICobqZSgbT0iObp?usp=sharing

-The material for this lecture in the "Error Based Learning (Thursday 6 Jan)" folder.
+The material for this lecture in the "Error Based Learning (Monday 7 Feb)" folder.

 Lecture Plan
 ------------